pclonan/sinatra/README.md

     cd sinatra
     vagrant up

-When the "vagrant up" process has completed, you will see the location of the running Sinatra app:<br>
+Once the "vagrant up" process has completed, you will see the location of the running Sinatra app:<br>

     ==> default: Notice: Sinatra app: http://192.168.0.200

 Descripton
 ---------------
 The O/S chosen for this deployment is CentOS 7.2. (https://app.vagrantup.com/centos/boxes/7)<br>
-The reason for this is mainly due to my familiarity with RHEL 7.<br>
+The reason for this is mainly due to my familiarity with RHEL 7.
+And as such, the Puppet modules have only been written for RHEL/CentOS flavours of Linux.<br>

 The O/S deployment tool chosen for this project is Vagrant - deploying on to VirtualBox.<br>
 Ideally, I would have chosen AWS to deploy the O/S on to (using Cloudformations, installing the app behind a load balancer).
-However, due to my
+However, due to my lack of experience with AWS, I decided to stick with what I know.<br>

-Puppet has been chosen as the configuration orchestration tool, and will be responsible for the configuration and hardening of the O/S, as well as the installation of the Simple Sinatra application.<br>
+Puppet has been chosen as the configuration orchestration tool, and will be responsible for the configuration and hardening of the O/S, as well as the installation of the Simple Sinatra application.
+The reason for choosing Puppet is, again, due to my familiarity with the tool.<br>

 The Ruby version chosen is 2.4, and is installed from the CentOS Software Collections repository.
 The reason behind this decision was to allow Puppet to install these packages using the native yum tools (as opposed to using RVM, or manually compiling).<br>